1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

     - description: One the shelf at a local store and you can explore our partners stores as well!
 Explore our shop section.
       items:
         - Net wt.
 2.65 oz (75.1g) per unit
-        - Sales tax may apply
+        - Sales tax may apply dependent on state
-        - Availability dependent on vendor
+        - Availability dependent on vendor inventory
       plan: Local Store
       price: 'By Vendor'
-    - description: Online ordering is coming soon for convenience to your doorstep.
-Can't wait, contact us!
-See details on our shop section.
+    - description: On-Demand - Contact Us or Order Online (Coming soon).
+See instructions under Shop section.
       items:
         - Net wt.
 2.65 oz (75.1g) per unit
-        - Boxed securely and shipping cost based upon location
+        - Shipping cost and taxes based upon location and/or provider
-        - Subscription available upon request
+        - Subscription upon request
       plan: On-Demand
       price: '3.54'
 ---